AFRICA

 Frequently Asked Questions

-Notification regarding (a) de minimis exemption and (b) relevant assets and turnover in case a portion of an enterprise or division or business is being acquired, taken control of, merged or amalgamated with another enterprise (S.O.
-988(E) and 989 (E))
+Notification regarding revision of (a) de minimis exemption; (b) relevant assets and turnover in case a portion of an enterprise or division or business is being acquired, taken control of, merged or amalgamated with another enterprise: S.O.
+1131(E) (Small Target Exemption)

 4) Does general competition regulation apply to mergers or ancillary restrictions?